(in kuh BOT yoo lin num TOKS in aye)

 For IM injection only.
 Note: Do not inject through pen marks (if proposed injection sites are marked with a pen); permanent tattooing effect may occur.

-Cervical dystonia: Use a 26- to 30-gauge (37 mm length) needle for superficial muscles and a 22-gauge (75 mm length) needle for deeper musculature; electromyography or nerve stimulation techniques may help localize the involved muscles.
-Number of injections per treatment depends on size of muscle to be treated and volume to be administered.
+Cervical dystonia and upper limb spasticity: Use a 26-gauge (37 mm length) needle for superficial muscles and a 22-gauge (75 mm length) needle for deeper musculature; electromyography or nerve stimulation may help localize the involved muscles.
+The Canadian labeling recommends avoiding administering bilateral injections or doses >100 units to the sternocleidomastoid muscle (increased risk of adverse events, particularly dysphagia).

 Reduction of glabellar lines: Use a 30- to 33-gauge (13 mm length) needle.
 To reduce ptosis, corrugator injections should be ≥1 cm above the bony supraorbital ridge and injections near the levator palpebrae superioris should be avoided.